yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

 ??? example  "Can perform Air Sweep"
 	Applicable to: Unit

-??? example  "Can Spread Religion"
-	Applicable to: Unit

-??? example  "Can remove other religions from cities"
-	Applicable to: Unit

 ??? example  "Can speed up construction of a building"